TL;DR

 Key Features of Thunai:

 • Thunai Brain: This is a unique, self-learning knowledge hub.
-It takes in all of a company's data, for example documents, videos, and chats (this can even include multiple scattered data or databases).
+It takes in all of a company's data, for example, documents, videos, and chats (this can even include multiple scattered data or databases).
 It then puts that knowledge to use to power intelligent, autonomous agents.

 • AI Call Scoring and Audits: With AI call scoring, Thunai gives you a full call summary, sentiment analysis, and scores calls on parameters you can choose for your business for 100% QA.
 No need for any more limited random call auditing.